handrews/OpenAPI-Specification/src/oas.md

 ###### Establishing the Base URI

-Relative URI references are resolved using the appropriate base URI, which MUST be determined in accordance with [[RFC3986]] [Section 5.1.1 – 5.1.4](https://tools.ietf.org/html/rfc3986#section-5.1.1) and, for Schema objects, [JSON Schema draft 2020-12 Section 8.2](https://www.ietf.org/archive/id/draft-bhutton-json-schema-01.html#section-8.2), as illustrated by the examples in [Appendix G: Examples of Base URI Determination and Reference Resolution](#appendix-g-examples-of-base-uri-determination-and-reference-resolution).
+Relative URI references are resolved using the appropriate base URI, which MUST be determined in accordance with [[RFC3986]] [Section 5.1.1 – 5.1.4](https://tools.ietf.org/html/rfc3986#section-5.1.1) and, for Schema objects, [JSON Schema draft 2020-12 Section 8.2](https://www.ietf.org/archive/id/draft-bhutton-json-schema-01.html#section-8.2), as illustrated by the examples in [Appendix F: Examples of Base URI Determination and Reference Resolution](#appendix-f-examples-of-base-uri-determination-and-reference-resolution).

 If `$self` is a relative URI-reference, it is resolved against the next possible base URI source ([[RFC3986]] [Section 5.1.2 – 5.1.4](https://tools.ietf.org/html/rfc3986#section-5.1.2)) before being used for the resolution of other relative URI-references.